 Prep bags celebrate the first step of your child's school journey.
-Your child will receive a library bag of goodies in the first week of Term 1.
+Government school children will receive a library bag of goodies in the first week of Term 1.

-The bags include free children's books, flyers, fridge magnets, booklets, activity sheets and stickers.
+The bags include free books, flyers, fridge magnets, booklets and activity sheets.

-They come courtesy of the Department of Education and Training (DET), Optometry Victoria, Ardoch, Little Athletics Association of Victoria, Australian Football League, National Gallery of Victoria, Cancer Council, VicRoads, and Zoos Victoria.
+They come courtesy of the Department of Education and Training (DET), the Department of Health and Human Services (DHHS), Optometry Victoria, Ardoch, Little Athletics Association of Victoria, Australian Football League, National Gallery of Victoria, Cancer Council, VicRoads, and Zoos Victoria.

 Tips for starting primary and secondary school for more resources and advice.